MaterializeInc/materialize/doc/developer/design/20220718_envelopes.md

 The most difficult part of the project is supporting full consistency; i.e., correctly interpreting the transaction metadata topic.
-Currently, that topic cannot be deduplicated without keeping O(k) in-memory state in the number of transations that have ever been processed in the lifetime of the upstream database; clearly, this cost will be unacceptable for many users.
+Currently, that topic cannot be deduplicated without keeping O(n) in-memory state in the number of transations that have ever been processed in the lifetime of the upstream database; clearly, this cost will be unacceptable for many users.
 One possible approach is to change Debezium upstream to improve this situation; this is very feasible, but